 - Provide useful tools to help them meet the unique challenges that confront professionals of color who occupy key leadership roles

 - Assist industry companies’ retention efforts for executives of color

-Since the fall of 2012, the University of Virginia Darden School of Business has been NAMIC’s academic partner for ELDP.
+Since 2012, the University of Virginia Darden School of Business has been NAMIC’s academic partner for ELDP.
 Darden consistently ranks in the Top Five global business schools for course design and faculty, elements considered by NAMIC to be of vital importance.
 Darden was selected as a partner to reimagine executive preparedness and success in an emerging global, digital marketplace, building on the NAMIC program’s decade of proven success since its founding in 2001 at the UCLA Anderson School of Management.